Bylaws of the Association for Computing Machinery

 Section 1.
 Authority.

 The Publications Board shall be responsible for and have authority over all ACM subscription publications including proceedings, monographs, newsletters, and journals of record.
-The Board shall appoint the members of the editorial staffs.
+The Publications Board Co-Chairs or their designee shall appoint Editors-in-Chief of ACM journals and magazines under the auspices of the Publications Board.
 The Board shall be subject to the approval of and instructions from the Council and the Executive Committee.

 Section 2.
 Membership and Tenure.